ibm-cloud-docs/power-iaas/downloading-fixes.md

 You must use the AIX [Service Update Management Assistant (SUMA)](https://www.ibm.com/support/knowledgecenter/ssw_aix_72/install/serv_update_mgt.html){: external} or the IBM i `Send PTF Order (SNDPTFORD)` command to download fixes and updates from the IBM Fix Central website.
 {: shortdesc}

-If you'd like to download fixes and updates, you must perform one of the following:
+If you'd like to download fixes and updates, you must complete one of the following actions:
 - Put your virtual machine (VM) on the public network.
 You can add a public network [during](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server#configuring-instance) or [after](/docs/power-iaas?topic=power-iaas-modifying-instance#adding-removing-network) the provisioning stage.
-Depending on your VM, see the [SUMA tasks and the command line](#suma-tasks-cli) section for information on the **suma** command or the [SNDPTFORD command](#sndptford-command).
+Depending on your VM, see the [SUMA tasks and the command-line](#suma-tasks-cli) section for information on the **suma** command or the [SNDPTFORD command](#sndptford-command).
 - Set up another VM as an AIX [NIM server](/docs/power-iaas?topic=power-iaas-provisioning-nim) or an IBM i [Network installation Server](#ibmi-network-server).
 - Set up another public-facing VM with an [HTTP/HTTPS proxy](#configuring-aix-proxy).

 ## Ordering fixes and updates for AIX VMs
 {: #downloading-fixes-aix}

-Learn more about ordering fixes and updates for AIX VMs using SUMA.
+Learn more about ordering fixes and updates for AIX VMs by using SUMA.

 ### Understanding SUMA
 {: #understanding-suma}